 - Communicate more clearly and persuasively

-In this guide, we’ll offer some advice for maximizing the benefits of your degree and show some potential career paths available to you as an applied psychology graduate.
+See below for advice on maximizing the benefits of your degree and potential career paths available to you as an applied psychology graduate.

 Embrace the Challenge

 Higher education in any discipline isn’t just about passing classes and enhancing your resume.
 You’re really in your degree program to develop yourself personally as well as professionally.
 Welcoming the inevitable challenges that come with studying can help you continue to mature and strengthen your:

 This includes not just academic challenges, the challenge that comes with balancing work, family and a college degree program.